 Having issues building muscle mass?
 I get a lot of messages from girls, who are training so hard and still don’t see any results, regarding their muscle growth.

 That’s why I would like to share my top 5 tips on how to build muscle mass as a woman.

 I have been training over 2 years now and have had a lot of experiences, troubles, ups, downs, and celebrations regarding bodybuilding and gaining muscle mass.
 In this time I have developed my own techniques and things that worked for me.
 I am not yet a professional fitness trainer, nor a sports student, I am just learning and finding new ways to progress on my personal fitness journey.
 In this article, I talk about my own personal experiences and tips mixed with researches that I made.

-I have separated my tips into two categories, inside the gym and outside the gym.
-Building muscle mass, specially as a woman, requires a lot of concentration and discipline during and outside your workouts.
+I have separated my tips into two categories, inside the gym, and outside the gym.
+Building muscle mass, especially as a woman, requires a lot of concentration and discipline during and outside your workouts.

 Inside the gym

 A lot of women are scared to lift heavy because they think they are instantly gonna look “bulky”.
 But don´t be afraid to go heavier.

 Muscle mass takes a lot of time to grow, especially for women.
 The main hormone that is responsible for gaining muscle is testosterone, but women have much less testosterone in their body than men.
 Therefore lifting heavier stimulates women´s bodies to produce more testosterone and other growth hormones and allowing you to gain muscle more effectively.

 Start your workouts with 2-3 compound exercises, like squats, deadlifts, benchpress.. etc. with heavy sets and low reps.
 This sort of exercises is called myofibrillar hypertrophy, which involves more than one muscle group.
 It allows your muscle to grow by increasing the size and the quantity of muscle tissue.